 - Brandy – Brandy is the traditional liquor used in sangria.
 You can use basic brandy, you don’t need anything expensive.

 - Peach – The sliced fresh peaches release their sweetness into the sangria.
 Use the ripest peaches that give a little when you squeeze them for the best flavor.

 - Apricot nectar – Store bought apricot nectar adds wonderful flavor and sweetness.

 - Prosecco – An Italian sparking white wine.
-Make sure that the prosecco is chilled before adding it to the other ingredients.
+Make sure your prosecco is chilled before adding it to the other ingredients.
 Add the prosecco just before serving so that it doesn’t lose it’s sparkle!
-You can also use champagne if you prefer that.
+You can also use any type champagne if you prefer.

 How To Make Prosecco Sangria